Download our Ashbrooke School ProspectusFile Size: 763.19 KB

 The school’s state of the art Cruyff Court, is an all-weather pitch which supports small group sports, including football, basketball, volleyball and netball, and an additional grassed field area.
 The aim of the space is where pupils can grow, make friends and improve their mental health.

 We provide our pupils with opportunities to explore the local area in a safe and supported way so that they gain an appreciation of the outdoors and recognise the range of opportunities that it offers.
-The opportunity to broaden their horizons are presented in a variety of trips.
+In order to broaden their horizons the trips are presented in a variety of ways.

 Pupils are encouraged to choose an area of interest so that they can either develop an existing skill or learn new skills to help them build their confidence and expertise in their chosen subject.